Problems

 Submitter: Kim Morrison.

-Notes: Phrases Rouché's theorem as equality of zero-counting functions for f and f + g.
+Notes: Phrases Rouché's theorem as equality of multiplicity-counted zero counts for f and f + g on the closed disk of radius R.

 Source: Classical theorem in complex analysis.